-Figure 4-3-16 Protected Ports Settings page screenshot
+Figure 4-3-16 Protected Ports Settings Page Screenshot

-Object Description Port List Select port number for this drop down list.
-Port Type Displays protected port types. - Protected: A single stand-alone VLAN that contains one promiscuous port and one or more isolated (or host) ports.
-This VLAN conveys traffic between the isolated ports and a lone promiscuous port. - Unprotected: A promiscuous port can communicate with all the interfaces within a private VLAN.
+Object Description Port List Select port number from this drop-down list.
+Port Type Displays protected port types. - Protected : A single stand-alone VLAN that contains one promiscuous port and one or more isolated (or host) ports.
+This VLAN conveys traffic between the isolated ports and a lone promiscuous port. - Unprotected : A promiscuous port can communicate with all the interfaces within a private VLAN.
 This is the default setting.

-Figure 4-3-17 Port Isolation Status page screenshot
+Figure 4-3-17 Port Isolation Status Page Screenshot

-Object Description Protected Ports Display the current protected ports.
-Unprotected Ports Display the current unprotected ports.
+Object Description Protected Ports Display the current protected ports Unprotected Ports Display the current unprotected ports

-4.3.- EEE
+4.3.9 EEE